Benin Solar Report

 Benin’s electricity infrastructure comprises 5,620 kilometers of domestic transmission and distribution lines, along with 618 kilometers of transnational lines.

 Benin’s energy landscape is defined by low per capita energy consumption, extensive reliance on biomass, and the overexploitation of natural forest resources.
-Only 41.5% of the population has access to electricity.
+Only about 41% of the population has access to electricity.

-• Benin is a net exporter of petroleum, including both crude oil and refined products.
-In 2022, the country exported $37.3 million worth of refined petroleum, ranking as its sixth most significant export.
+• Benin is an exporter of petroleum, including both crude oil and refined products.
+In 2023, the country exported $40.3 million worth of refined petroleum, ranking as its fifth most significant export.

-• Key markets for Benin’s refined petroleum include India, Kuwait, the Netherlands, Mali, and the United Arab Emirates.
+• Key markets for Benin’s refined petroleum include India, Kuwait, Chinese Taipei, Mali, Saudi Arabia, etc.

 Some of the government regulations surrounding solar panel production